-Facebook has over a billion users world wide and is great because it can pretty much work for any business type.
+Facebook has over a billion users worldwide and is great because it can pretty much work for any business type.
+Apart from using www.spamzilla.io to get trusted backlinks for your business domains, Facebook has shown itself to be quite fruitful.
 It’s low maintenance, so you can post once a day, week or even once a month updating your fans with your latest news.

 It’s a great tool for driving traffic to your website too, using link posts.
 Link posts can now feature full width images, making them stand out in the news feed.
 This can also get you ranked higher by Google, so what are you waiting for, get linking, liking and sharing 🙂 You can get free utm builder, if you do it the right way, every single action you take for your online marketing efforts can be quantified.

 1. Manchester United – 66 805 019 fans